 Step 3: Shucking The Oysters

-When they proclaimed, “The world is your oyster,” they forgot to disclaim, “if you know how to shuck.”
+When they proclaimed, “The world is your oyster,” they forgot to also disclaim, “if you know how to shuck.”
 Once you learn how to shuck them, the doors to enjoying fresher, cheaper oysters will open easily for you.
 In reality, if you want to savor them raw and intact without paying a restaurant premium, you must shuck them yourself.

 - Make sure to have a platter of ice near you to transfer the opened oysters to.